How to Build a Conversational AI and Deploy It

 Before conversational AI deployment, keep in mind that ongoing costs like monitoring, optimization, and model retraining are just as important as the initial build.
 A clear scope upfront helps avoid delays and unnecessary expenses later.

-If you’re planning to build a conversational AI bot or deploy conversational AI across your business, working with the right team is crucial.
+If you’re planning to build a conversational AI chatbot or deploy conversational AI across your business, working with the right team is crucial.

 At RaftLabs, we help companies design and deliver scalable AI solutions cost-effectively, whether for startups testing MVPs or enterprises scaling globally.